Business on gaming cases: Dota, Fortnite, CS: GO and other games | Law&Trust International

 Trading skins, in-game items: the opinion of the regulator

 Skins, loots, artifacts - all these are in-game items, the legal status of which is not defined.
 The relationship between the creator of the game and the player regarding skins is governed by a digital services license agreement.
-In-game items as a service for organizing the gameplay were considered by the Supreme Court of the Russian Federation in 2015.
+In-game items as a service for organizing the gameplay were considered by worldwide courts in 2013-2015.

 However, outside the video game, skins, internal game currency, and other items have a completely different legal status.
 For example, CS:GO skins are used as a means of payment, and lawsuits have repeatedly been filed against VALVE as against the organizer of a trading platform with illegal issuance of virtual currency (GG v.
 Valve Corp 2017, McLeod v.
 Valve Corp.
 2016)